2000:

 pioneers of modern science fiction, is born in Chicago, Illinois.

 Burroughs also wrote popular science fiction and fantasy stories involving Earthly adventurers and Martians.
-In
+He

 1910:

-Disney Legend Cyril James is born in South Wales.
-He will become known as
+Disney Legend Cyril James is born in Tonipandi, South Wales.
+He trained in London as a

 1925: